 People often complain about falling prey to phone scams and losing a hefty sum of money.
 Scammers and fraudsters have found out innumerable ways of swindling you out of all your savings over the phone.
 While some scammers act helpful and friendly, others may try to scare or threaten you.

-The first thing you should remember is that a scammer will want to get your personal information or money to carry out identity theft.
+The first thing you should remember is that a scammer will want to get at your personal information and or money to carry out identity theft.
 Make sure that you do not hand it over to them.
 So, here we share some of the most important things you should know about phone scams.

 How to Identify a Phone Scam

-Although a phone scam may come your way in one of the several forms, they usually ask you to pay money in a particular way or tend to make similar threats and promises.
+Although a phone scam may come your way in one of many several forms, they usually ask you to pay money in a particular way or tend to make similar threats and promises.
 Here is how you can identify a phone scam.

 1. You will not get any prize

-The scammer might call you and say you have won a lottery or you have been selected for a prize.
+The scammers might call you and say you have won a lottery or you have been selected for a prize.
 Remember that if you are paying for the prize, you should not consider it a prize.

 2. You will not be arrested